News and Announcements

 In 2003, the California State Legislature passed Assembly Concurrent Resolution 124.
 It commended the Educational Opportunity Program (EOP) for its achievements and designated September as EOP Month.

-Throughout the years the Educational Opportunity Pathways Program has lived up to its commitment to serve students and to help them gain access to higher education through mentoring, tutoring, advising and financial assistance.
+Throughout the years the Educational Opportunity and Pathways Program has lived up to its commitment to serve students and to help them gain access to higher education through mentoring, tutoring, advising and financial assistance.

 Per Academic Senate Policy F19-177, the Educational Policies Committee must inform the campus community of the following discontinuance proposal two weeks before Senate action.